- What Is Vitamin A & Why Is It Essential?

 Tips for Consuming Vitamin A in Pregnancy

-Fruits, vegetables, fortified cereals, milk, dairy products, and meat are all rich sources of Vitamin A. Orange, yellow, and green leafy vegetables such as carrots, spinach, sweet potatoes, apricots, and oranges are great sources of beta-carotene.
+Fruits, vegetables, fortified cereals, milk, dairy products, and meat are all rich sources of Vitamin A. Orange, yellow, and green vegetables such as carrots, spinach, sweet potatoes, apricots, and oranges are great sources of beta carotene.
 Chopping, grating, cooking, or juicing makes it easier for the body to absorb beta carotenes.

 - Steer clear of liver (from beef, chicken, etc.), and dishes where liver is the main ingredient, as it contains high amounts of preformed Vitamin A. Just one serving of liver can contain more than twice the daily limit of Vitamin A recommended during pregnancy!